Sex and Economics

 Sex is the physical expression of a tribute to personal values.

 Name the personal virtue that is most dear to you.
 Integrity, Creativity, Bravery, Kindness, Curiosity, Intelligence, Spirituality, Modesty, Confidence…there are dozens.
 Mine is Loyalty.
 So channeling my innermost animal instincts, I must admit to you that I am usually attracted to the most handsome man in the room (his Attractiveness) and I admit to being a somewhat shallow person who thinks looks matter a great deal, more than they should.
 If my favorite virtue is Loyalty then, what I should have always been looking for is a man who doesn’t date very often, which is funny because those men, like me, are not out looking.
 We are both at home not dating.
-Furthermore, I’ve been married to two (almost three!) incredibly handsome men but none of them turned out to be known for their Loyalty.
-They loved my Confidence so much in the beginning of our courtships but it was a quality that wasn’t their most valued virtue.
+Men who have dated me always loved my Confidence so much in the beginning of our relationships, but it was a quality that wasn’t their most valued virtue after things started to fall apart, and they began calling my confidence something more akin to stubbornness.
 They should have been looking for someone known for their Patience, their Selflessness or their Nurturing, not attributes I am known for at all.
 Not surprisingly, my Assertiveness, my Tenacity (or perhaps my Independence?) turned out to be something they didn’t like so much at all after the easy years had already passed.
 How ironic.

 This would’ve been super helpful about 30 years ago, Ayn.